folio-org/ui-courses/doc/testing-with-cypress.md

 To do this, it necessary to include quite a bit of configuration:
 * The Yakbak proxy must be configured to contact the real backend, which is done by specifying the backend service's URL on the command-line.
-* The Yakbak must listen on a specified port: this can be done using the `-p` command-line options, but the defeault of 3002 is often appropriate.
+* The Yakbak must listen on a specified port: this can be done using the `-p` command-line options, but the default of 3002 is often appropriate.
 * The Stripes UI must be configured to use the Yakbak proxy as its FOLIO service, which can be done using its `--okapi` command-line argument.

 It is also helpful to remove any existing tapes to ensure that we have a complete new set.